piotrsiupa/git-istash/releasing-new-version.md

  7. Run `tests/shellcheck.sh`.
     (Although, this should really be done after every change in a script.)
  8. Run the complete test suite (`tests/run.sh`) on both Linux and Windows - all tests have to pass.
-    Make sure to choose a meticulousness that will catch all the problems.
+    Make sure to choose a meticulousness that will catch all the problems that may be introduced by the new changes.
-    For simple changes `3` may suffice but you should run `4` on at least 1 system if the scripts options has changed and maybe even `5` if there is a chance that the new option names will collide in any way (including their abbreviations).
+    For simple changes `complete` may suffice but you should run `full` (or at the very least `standard`) on at least one system, and maybe even `full|options,partial-options` if there is a chance that the new option names will collide in any way (including their abbreviations).
-    (For Windows run `2` because this will take the whole day even then.)
+    (For Windows run `quickie` and with some luck this won't take the whole day.)
     After this step, no changes in directories `bin/` and `lib/` are allowed.
  9. Run `tests/check-git-versions.sh` to make sure that the minimum required version of `git` hasn't changed.
     (If it did, update `bin/git-istash` and rerun the test suite.)